 Research Intensives

 Our competitive six-week summer Research Intensives program places high-achieving high school students in professional working labs alongside distinguished faculty, graduate and undergraduate students.
-We offer placements in Biology, Biochemistry, Psychology and Food Science.
+We offer placements in Biology, Biochemistry, Engineering, Psychology and Food Science.

 Students eligible to apply should have grades of B or above in mathematics and science courses.
 Applicants should indicate their top three lab choices and reason for interest in the personal statement portion of the application.